kragen/derctuo/markdown/adiabatic-separation.md

 So, components of the B liquid that are more than twice as mobile at the hot temperature tend to move from B2 to B1, while components that are less than twice as mobile tend to move from B1 to B2.
-And on average the liquid goes through twenty of these "fractional distillation" cycles in the capillaries before making it all the way from B1 to B2.
-By adjusting the ratio of the amounts in steps 2 and 4, we can adjust "twice" to whatever ratio we want; by adjusting the amount added in step 2 we can adjust the number of cycles and thus the purification.
+And on average the liquid goes through twenty of these “fractional distillation” cycles in the capillaries before making it all the way from B1 to B2.
+By adjusting the ratio of the amounts in steps 2 and 4, we can adjust “twice” to whatever ratio we want; by adjusting the amount added in step 2 we can adjust the number of cycles and thus the purification.

-It probably isn't possible to do this at macroscopic scales at more than a kilohertz or two, and maybe much less, which is a big disadvantage compared to the thermoacoustic approach above.
+It probably isn’t possible to do this at macroscopic scales at more than a kilohertz or two, and maybe much less, which is a big disadvantage compared to the thermoacoustic approach above.